mturner49/aws-text-extract-project/README.md

 # aws-text-extract-project

-Purpose: To extract deadlines from Syllabi and add reminders/events to your calendar automatically.
+Purpose: To extract deadlines from Syllabi and add reminders/events to your calendar automatically using AWS Textract